jjindrich/jjazure-web-angular-apimanagement/README.md

 We don't want parse and validate JWT token on backend API service.
 From that reason we will parse JWT on API management and send to API backend.

+Add following policy to Books Get method with parameter Id.

 ```xml
         <set-query-parameter name="upn" exists-action="override">
             <value>@{